DaverSomethingSomethingOrg/P4OO.py/README.md

 ## Introduction

 Welcome to P4OO.py!
-P4OO.py (based on the Perl P4::OO module) provides a layer of first class objects on top of P4Python.
-The concept is to bring order to managing Perforce in a programmatic fashion, rather than simply treating Perforce as a set of commands to be run in sequence.
+P4OO.py provides a layer of first class objects on top of P4Python.
+The concept is to bring order to managing Perforce in a programmatic fashion, building on top of the command-driven API.

 The standard C, Perl, and Python APIs for Perforce are essentially equivalent to the commandline client, with some rudimentary capabilities